Violent ’80s and ’90s Anime Defying Censorship Rules

 devilman the birth anime

-Devilman - The Birth│courtesy of Toei
+Devilman - The Birth│© Toei

-These anime titles are emblematic of the ’80s and ’90s era, showcasing a time when animation was unafraid to explore the darker, more violent aspects of storytelling.
+These anime titles are emblematic of the ’80s and ’90s era, showcasing a time when animation was unafraid to explore the darker, more vi0lent aspects of storytelling.
 Each of these works has left a unique mark on the genre, pushing the boundaries of what was considered acceptable in animation and influencing countless artists and creators in the decades since.
 While anime has evolved in many ways, becoming more diverse and accessible, the impact of these pioneering works can still be felt today.
 They remind us of a period when creators were willing to take risks, challenge norms, and push the medium beyond conventional limits.

 Trending articles